 David recently worked with the Humane Rescue Alliance’s leadership team to introduce the organization’s new name and brand in the nation’s capital and across the country.

 David, originally from Los Angeles, CA, lives with his husband Javier Miranda in Washington, D.C.
-They, along with their two cats, Oscarita and K2 (kitty number 2) are avid Washington Nationals fans and frequently visit Javier’s native home in Spain.
+They, along with their cat K2, are avid Washington Nationals fans and frequently visit Javier’s native home in Spain.

 We'll send fresh, amazing content straight to your inbox so you can keep a pulse on your animal community.